mattsbanner-vault/docker-web-stack/README.md

 $ cp .env.example .env
 ```

-3. Go through the _.env_ file and replace the placeholders (e.g _%%PLACEHOLDER_EXAMPLE%%_) / port numbers with your desired configuration.
+3. Go through the _.env_ file and replace the variable placeholders (e.g _%%PLACEHOLDER_EXAMPLE%%_) with your desired configuration.

 4. Use Docker Compose to bring up the project.
 This may take a while to clone the images on the first occasion.
 ```shell script